wavebox/wavebox-service-api/README.md

 # Contributing

 Side-loading your service customisations is just the first step.
-If you want to include them in the App Store entries, just open up a Pull Request on this repository and place your changes under the `contributions` folder.
+If you want to include them in the App Store entries, just open up a Pull Request on this repository and place your changes under the `appstore` folder.
 The Wavebox team will review them and add them into the store entries.